CobraPi/LSTM-Text-Generator/README.md

 # Twitter-Learn
-A machine learning model that is able to read a certain tweet and determine who wrote it.
-Also can generate tweets in the style of a certain user.
+A machine learning model that can generate tweets in the style of a certain user.
+(TODO: add classifier functionality to determine who wrote a certain Tweet)

+Uses a Sequential BiDirectional LSTM RNN model to generate text in a similar style as the given corpora.

-Uses the TensorFlow library.
+Uses the Keras Framework.